boomanaiden154/gsoc2022-notes/2023/may/17/advanced-build-benchmarking.md

 Installing the `stage2-distribution` target.

+This was built using the default perf-training dataset (just compiling a c++ hello world program).
+We could probably expect better results by compiling a bigger file.

 Using the stage1 clang as the unoptimized clang.
 GCC for comparison is the one that ships with Ubuntu 22.04.